mmbdtp/mmbdtp.github.io/modules/linux/_posts/unix_intro.md

 ```
 ls ~/Desktop
 ```

-If your screen gets cluttered with outputs of previous commands, type **clear** to clear it up
+- :bulb: If your screen gets cluttered with outputs of previous commands, type **clear** to clear it up
 ```
 clear
 ```